OpenSSL alternatives and similar libraries

 Wiki

 There is a Wiki at wiki.openssl.org which is currently not very active.
-It contains a lot of useful information, not all of which is up to date.
+It contains a lot of useful information, not all of which is up-to-date.

 License